How To Create a Writing Routine with a Full-Time Job

 What is Quarterly Goal Planning?

-Quarterly goal planning allows you to choose shorter-term goals that usually last for about three months.
+Quarterly goal planning allows you to choose shorter-term goals that last three months.

-When you have a shorter time frame you are more realistic about what goals you can achieve in three months.
+When you have a shorter time frame, you’re more realistic about what goals you can achieve in three months.

 The writing routine that you build to accomplish your goals is tailored to the ups and downs of your lifestyle.